Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 Here are the proven steps for germinating Anthurium from seeds.

-- Collect the ripe berries (orange to yellow) that contain seeds.
+- Collect the ripe berries (orange to yellow) that contain seeds and separate the seeds from the pulp.

 - You can also dry the plant at room temperature for 1-2 hours.

-- Sow the seeds in the same potting mix where the mother plant was growing.
+- Sow the seeds in the same potting mix where the mother plant grew at a depth of 1/8 inch.

 It may take at least 2-3 years from germination for the Anthurium plant to reach adulthood and bloom for the first time.